saashqdev/saashq_docker/docs/development.md

 ### Edit Honcho's Procfile

-Note : With the option '--skip-redis-config-generation' during bench init, these actions are no more needed.
-But at least, take a look to ProcFile to see what going on when bench launch honcho on start command
+Note : With the option '--skip-redis-config-generation' during wrench init, these actions are no more needed.
+But at least, take a look to ProcFile to see what going on when wrench launch honcho on start command

-Honcho is the tool used by Bench to manage all the processes Saashq requires.
+Honcho is the tool used by Wrench to manage all the processes Saashq requires.
 Usually, these all run in localhost, but in this case, we have external containers for Redis.
 For this reason, we have to stop Honcho from trying to start Redis processes.

-Honcho is installed in global python environment along with bench.
-To make it available locally you've to install it in every `saashq-bench/env` you create.
+Honcho is installed in global python environment along with wrench.
+To make it available locally you've to install it in every `saashq-wrench/env` you create.
 Install it using command `./env/bin/pip install honcho`.
 It is required locally if you wish to use is as part of VSCode launch configuration.

 Open the Procfile file and remove the three lines containing the configuration from Redis, either by editing manually the file: